benedictaquino/football-guys/README.md

 From there I utilized [landmark-based navigation].
 I used the centroids of the sets in my cover as my observers, and each data point representing each player as my landmarks.
-Visibility was the defined by a distance metric to each point.
+Visibility was defined by a distance metric to each point.
 Then from there I construct [filtrations] of simplicial complexes as the required visibility threshold decreases.
 Then I computed the [persistent homologies] of the filtrations, which provide insight about the structure of the complexes.

 [cover]: https://en.wikipedia.org/wiki/Cover_(topology)
 [nerve]:  https://en.wikipedia.org/wiki/Nerve_of_a_covering